Astro0o0oo0/APIS/README.md

 A lightweight Python toolkit for crypto traders and record-keepers who value precision.
 This repo helps you:

-- Calculate trade position sizes using ATR
+- Calculate trade position sizes using ATR and target risk
-- Fetch historical BNB prices (1-minute or 1-second accuracy)
+- Fetch historical price data for any Binance spot symbol (1-minute or 1-second resolution)
+- Batch-process multi-symbol pricing data from a simple CSV
 - Reconcile Binance trading fees for tax or portfolio reporting
+- Works entirely via Binance’s free public REST API — no API keys required

 ---